 Microtonality

-Just-intonation tuning system used in western harmony
+A just-intonation tuning scheme (presumably) used in western harmony

 (Image created by Bol Processor)

-Microtonality is a topic addressed by many musical systems that deal with tonal intervals: the use of microtones — intervals smaller than a semitone, also called “microintervals”.
-It can also be extended to include any music that uses intervals not found in the common western tuning of twelve equal intervals per octave.
+Microtonality is a topic addressed by many musical systems that deal with tonal intervals: the use of microtones — intervals smaller than a semitone, also called "microintervals".
+It can also be extended to include any music that uses intervals not found in the common Western tuning of twelve equal intervals per octave.
 In other words, a microtone can be thought of as a note that falls between the keys of a piano tuned to equal temperament (Wikipedia).

 All examples shown on this page are available in the sample set bp3-ctests-main.zip, which is shared via GitHub.
 Follow the instructions on page Bol Processor ‘BP3’ and its PHP interface to install BP3 and learn its basic operation.
-Download and install Csound from its distribution page.

 A brief presentation